COVID-19 (coronavirus) information

 Major Declaration Process

-Students may log into MyUCSC and submit the Petition for Major/Minor via MyUCSC to petition to declare a Chemistry major as soon as they have met major qualification requirements and/or reach their declaration deadline quarter, whichever comes first.
+Students may log into MyUCSC and submit the Petition for Major/Minor via MyUCSC to petition to declare a Microbiology major as soon as they have met major qualification requirements and/or reach their declaration deadline quarter, whichever comes first.

 The Petition for Major/Minor declaration form can be accessed by going to MyUCSC and navigating to the Student Homepage and selecting the Undergraduate Student eForms tile > Petition for Major/Minor.